Westworld: Westworld (2016–2022)

 Westworld is an American science fiction-thriller television series created by husband-wife duo Jonathan Nolan and Lisa Joy.
 Nolan serves as executive producer along with Joy, J. J. Abrams and Bryan Burk.
 The series takes place in fictional Westworld, a technologically advanced, Western-themed amusement park populated completely by synthetic androids dubbed "Hosts".
 Westworld caters to high-paying visitors dubbed "Newcomers" (also known as "Guests"), who can do whatever they wish within the park, without fear of retaliation from the Hosts.

 Westworld premiered on October 2, 2016, on the cable television channel HBO in the United States.
 The series has been well received.
 The series has also attained strong Nielsen ratings for HBO, with the U.S. series premiere attracting 1.96 million viewers.
 A second season began on April 22, 2018, and a third season on March 15, 2020.
 Season 4 debuted on June 26, 2022.
 In November 2022 it was announced that HBO had cancelled Westworld.

 Video games

 A first-person shooter based on the film, titled Westworld 2000, was released in 1996.

+A mobile game was released on 2018.
+After a lawsuit by Bethesda Games accusing Warner of copying Fallout Shelter was settled, the game was shut down in 2019.

 An action game based on the TV series, titled Westworld Awakening, was released in 2019 for virtual reality headsets.